 - John Jacob Bausch and Henry Lomb, who co-founded global eye-care leader Bausch & Lomb Inc.;

-— George Eastman, below, who built Eastman Kodak Co., once Rochester’s largest employer;
+- George Eastman, who built Eastman Kodak Co., one of the most recognizable brands in the world;

 - Frank Gannett, founder of media giant Gannett Co.
 Inc.;

-— James Gleason, who has made Gleason Corp. a world leader in its field;
+- James Gleason, who has made Gleason Corp. a world leader in gear production technology;

 - Thomas Golisano, Paychex Inc. founder and Rochester’s first billionaire;